 Trying out an eye mask for better sleep is an easy and relatively inexpensive modification to make, but keep in mind that they aren’t a cure-all for sleep disorders like chronic insomnia.
 It’s better to think of them as one piece of the overall puzzle of healthy sleep hygiene habits, says Raj Dasgupta, MD, pulmonologist and sleep medicine specialist with Keck Medicine of USC says.
 (When trying out new sleep hygiene practices, he recommends keeping a log to see what is and isn’t working for you.)

 If you’re going to try an eye mask, be sure to choose a well-fitting (but not uncomfortable) one that won’t slip or budge during the night.
 Dr. Harris suggests looking for one made of natural materials like cotton or silk to minimize irritation and breakouts; she adds that both materials are “100-percent natural, lightweight, and have great blackout properties.”
-And be sure to wash it regularly; Dr. Harris recommends forgoing fabric softener and using a scent-free detergent to be gentle around your sensitive eye area.
+And be sure to learn how to clean the eye mask; Dr. Harris recommends forgoing fabric softener and using a scent-free detergent to be gentle around your sensitive eye area.

 Loading More Posts...